 ASC Specialist Support:

 Lessons are delivered using strategies to support executive function and are multi-sensory, incorporating the preferred learning style of individual students.
 The importance of communication is emphasised across the curriculum and students are encouraged to vocalise their ideas and to speak confidently in a range of settings.
 Staff are skilled at adopting a ‘strengths based’ approach which enables all students to learn in a way which best meets their needs.
 Most lessons are taught in classes, but Oakmore also offers 1:1 support and intervention for students identified as working at below expected levels, or to plug any gaps in learning.
-Intervention is personalised according to need and is delivered by subject specialists from both Oak Lodge School and our partner school, Applemore College.
+Intervention is personalised according to need and is delivered by subject specialists.

 Pupils within Oakmore are of average or above cognitive ability but have been identified as at risk of failing to achieve their potential due to sensory difficulties and anxiety.
 Oakmore provides a safe, structured and supported environment with a high level of adult support and targeted intervention.
 Classes follow a curriculum which meets statutory requirements but with the flexibility for additional educational/therapeutic support built in.
 A thematic approach is used at Key Stage 3 in order to develop cross-curricular links and to strengthen weak central cohesion and executive function.
 The themes are driven by the core subjects of Maths, English and Science and offer the opportunity to tap into the students’ areas of specialist interest in order to personalise the learning experience.